CSUA/csua-backend/README.md

 4. Commit and push your changes to `models.py` as well as generated `migrations/`
 5. Pull latest changes on remote machine
 6. `python manage.py migrate` on remote machine to update database with latest models
+7. Run 'sudo services apache2 reload' on the remote machine so the changes take effect

 ## Editing/Creating/Deleting Officers